26 Email Marketing Tips To Remember

-Read up on Anti-sapm policy before you start your email marketing program.
+Read the Anti-spam policy of your email service provider before you start your email marketing campaign.

 9. Start a newsletter

 If you haven’t already, start sending customers or clients a newsletter.
 This email, which should be sent on a consistent basis, should have three or four mini articles about your business.
 You can write about all kinds of topics.
-Consider writing about upcoming events, new employees, new products, special promotions and any other changes that are happening.
+Consider writing about upcoming events, new employees, new products, special promotions and any other changes that are happening within your business.

 10. Keep your color scheme simple

-You don’t want six colors in your email.
+You don’t want too many colors in your email.
 Keep it simple.
-Select two colors that go together.
-We suggest using the same colors that are in your business logo.
+We suggest using the same colors that are in your business logo and website.
 Since your email will contain your business logo, using the same colors throughout the email make for a streamlined look.